James and Elizabeth's children

-Ethel Maud (1874-1949), born in Wisbech, Cambridgeshire, was the youngest of James’ and Elizabeth’s brood.
-I have found even less about Maud than any of the other siblings.
-There may be mention of her in the 1911 census when a Maud Anderson of private means was taking a course of treatment at a “hydropathic estate” in Richmond, Surrey.
-She and other patients were boarders at the premises of a Richard Metcalfe whose death was reported in 1919.
+Maud (CR) was born in Wisbech, Cambridgeshire, the youngest of James and Elizabeth’s brood.
+I have found even less about Maud than the other siblings.
+In 1906, the Wicklow People advised that “A marriage is arranged between Sir Capel Charles Wolsley, 9th Bart, Carlow, and Miss Ethel Maud Anderson, youngest daughter of Mr James Anderson, of Cliftonville, Margate” (12 May 1906).
+According to The Peerage, Wolsley actually married Beatrice Sophia Knollys in 1907.
+The next mention of Maud may be in the 1911 census when a Maud Anderson of private means was taking a course of treatment at a “hydropathic estate” in Richmond, Surrey.
+She and other patients were at the premises of a Richard Metcalfe whose death was reported in 1919.
 According to the obituary, he had practised for over 50 years and was famed for “his treatment of hydrophobia, mainly by means of the Turkish bath and wet-sheet packing” not to mention his free treatment of anybody bitten by a rabid animal.
 In a sort of a link with us, between 1922-1939, Maud lived at 74 Christchurch Street, Chelsea.
 From the probate record:

 Anderson Ethel Maud otherwise Maud of 19 Chesham Street London SW1 spinster died 5 April 1949